yourcelf/olwidget/doc-src/django-olwidget.rst

 override them.
 The following is a list of all available options.
 Some are specific to map display, and others specific to layer display.

+You can also define ``OLWIDGET_DEFAULT_OPTIONS`` in your settings file.
+These options will be used only in the event an options parameter isn't passed into your ``olwidget`` objects.

 General map display
 -------------------
 ``layers`` (list; default ``['osm.mapnik']``)